 6. As provided under the UNC Charlotte Copyright Policy (University Policy 315), where an invention is subject to protection under both patent law and copyright law, if the University through the Office of Research Commercialization and Development determines to retain title to its patent rights, the inventor/creator shall assign copyright to the University.
 On commercialization of such works, the inventor/creator shall be compensated in accordance with the provisions of this Policy and such procedures as may be developed hereunder.
 The Office of Research Commercialization and Development may on its own initiative investigate whether a copyrighted work reported to it may also be subject to patent protection.

 C. Appointment and Authority of Patent Committee

-1. The Chancellor has delegated authority under the UNC Patent and Copyright Policies to appoint the Patent Committee and to designate the Chair of the Patent Committee to the Vice Chancellor for Research and Economic Development.
+1. The Chancellor has delegated authority under the UNC Patent and Copyright Policies to appoint the Patent Committee and to designate the Chair of the Patent Committee to the Vice Chancellor for Research.
 The Patent Committee shall have duties pursuant to Section X of the UNC Patent and Copyright Policies, which require the committee to:

 - Review and recommend to the Chancellor or their designee the procedures for the implementation of the UNC Patent and Copyright Policies;

 - Resolve questions of invention ownership that may arise between the institution and its faculty, staff, or students or among individuals;

 - Recommend to the Chancellor the expenditure of the patent royalty fund; and